hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 ### Didactic minimal Profile example

 The following example is a minimal profile created for didactic purpose.
-It is not relevant for use in a real life context.
+It is not relevant for use in a proper production context.

 A summary of this example could be the following: "To be compliant to this Profile, Redfish services must model at least one manager (BMC) and must be able to return the manager's `FirmwareVersion` value".